 Software Change?
 Yes! - New 510(k)?
 Eh...

-The FDA requires that medical device manufacturers submit a new 510(k) when a marketed devices has changes, including changes to software, that could significantly affect the safety or effectiveness of the device or when there are major changes in the intended use of the device.
+The FDA requires that medical device manufacturers submit a new 510(k) when a marketed device has changes, including changes to software, that could significantly affect the safety or effectiveness of the device or when there are major changes in the intended use of the device.

 Of course, the word "significantly" is the moving target here.
-To facilitate the decision whether a new 510(k) is required, the FDA issued the guidence document "Deciding When to Submit a 510(k) for a Software Change to an Existing Device" in October 2017.
+To facilitate the decision whether a new 510(k) is required, the FDA issued the guidance document "Deciding When to Submit a 510(k) for a Software Change to an Existing Device" in October 2017.

 The wizard When to Submit a 510(k) for a Software Change to an Existing Device is freely available for download from the Extension section of this website and serves as yet another example of how Aligned Elements can reduce the development documentation effort of your device.